entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/communication.md

 #### Add Widget

-1. Click `UX Patterns` → `Widgets` at the top nav.
+1. Go to `Components > Micro frontends & Widgets` in the Entando App Builder.

-2. Click `Add` at the upper right.
+2. Click `Add` at the lower right.

 3. Enter the following:

+- `Code: angular_publisher_widget` → note: dashes are not allowed
 - `Title: Angular Publisher Widget` → for both English and Italian languages
-- `Code: angular_publisher_widget` → note: dashes are not allowed
 - `Group: Free Access`
 - `Custom UI:`